 2. We may de-identify the information in your Account and your Rewards Profile and share it with third parties on an aggregate basis.
 For the purposes of this provision, ‘Aggregate basis’ means the information of many members is combined to form one measurement or quantity that cannot be used to identify any person.
 For example, a client may be told that their advertising campaign is going to be received by 1,000 members between 18 and 25 years of age, and received by 500 members between 25 and 45 years of age.

-5. You are not obliged to provide the personal information we request, however, if you do not provide us with the personal information we request, you will not be able to become a member of the Service and/or we may not be able to provide you with the services you have requested.
+3. You are not obliged to provide any personal information we request, however, if you do not provide us with the personal information we request, you may not be able to become a member of the Service and/or we may not be able to provide you with the services you have requested.
 In this case the service may be restricted and/or account may be closed.
 Any reward accumulated may be forfeited /lost permanently, and Incent Loyalty will not be held responsible should this occur.

 4. We may ask you to review and update your personal information on a regular basis e.g. new ID number, new expiry date, new address/phone number etc. If you do not update the personal information we request, we may suspend or cancel your membership.
 Any reward accumulated may be forfeited/lost permanently, and Incent Loyalty will not be held responsible should this occur.